foxkit-js/eslint-config-foxkit/README.md

 You may also add other configs on top, such as [prettier], as well as your own overrides.

 **Note:** If your project does not set `"type": "module"` in package.json your config will be CommonJS instead (unless explicitly named "eslint.config.mjs").
 If this is the case use `require("eslint-config-foxkit")` instead.
-All exports of this package are dual-published with esbuild.

 ```js
 const foxkit = require("eslint-config-foxkit");